-My Part I described the floating brewery of the Hamburg America Line’s Albert Ballin.
-Previous to that I discussed the Menestheseus, the Royal Navy amenities ship of 1945-1946 that included a brewery, and Alumna, an ex-logging vessel appurtenant to a commercial brewery in Ketchikan, Alaska, 1930s.
+Part I described the floating brewery of the Hamburg America Line’s Albert Ballin.
+Previously, I discussed the Menestheseus, the Royal Navy “amenities” ship of 1945-1946 that included a brewery, and the Alumna, an ex-logging vessel used in connection with a commercial brewery in Ketchikan, Alaska, 1930s.

-Below I will document additional ocean-going breweries of the 1920s and ’30s.
+Now I will document further ocean-going breweries of the 1920s-30s.

-North German Lloyd (NGL), berthed in Bremerhaven about 40 miles from Bremen downriver on sea, was the main competitor of Hamburg America.
-Like Hamburg America it was impacted significantly by German’s defeat in World War I. Through various arrangements some ships were handed over the Allies, while others were retained, and yet new ones planned.
+North German Lloyd (NGL) was berthed in Bremerhaven, about 40 miles from Bremen downriver on sea.
+It was the main competitor to Hamburg America.
+Like Hamburg America it was impacted significantly by the German defeat in World War I. Through various arrangements some ships were handed over the Allies, others were retained, and new ones planned.